jerry-ye-xu/etf_tracker/README.md

 ## Worklog

+- 0.0.7-rc | 12/01/20: Add Django backend with models and initial database schema and data migrations.
+Allow for `fund_package` to be an installable package within the Django backend.
 - 0.0.6-rc | 11/01/20: Add logging to `fund_sma.py`.
 Fix issues with `main.py`, you have to retrieve fund by indexing and not `for f in ALL_FUNDS` etc.
 - 0.0.5-rc | 30/12/19: Add `mypy` checks, mostly done except the unresolved issue documented.
 Added backup and restoring of class variables.
 - 0.0.4-rc | 25/12/19: Added checks for API calls, and return `False` if call fails.
 Tested `main.py` function.